History of Curtis Sliwa in Timeline

 In November 2018, the Reform Party of New York State lost its ballot access.

-February 2019: Juliet Huddy joins as co-host
+February 2019: Juliet Huddy as Co-host

-December 2019: Sliwa Hates Trump
+December 2019: Sliwa's Criticism of Donald Trump

-2019: Mary's Marriage to David Paterson
+2019: Mary Sliwa's Marriage to David Paterson

-March 8, 2020: Announcement to Run for Mayor
+March 8, 2020: Announcement of Mayoral Run in 2021

 On March 8, 2020, Curtis Sliwa announced that he would run for mayor of New York City in 2021 as a Republican.

-2020: Campaign Clash Over Trump
+2020: Differences Over Trump Support

-February 2021: Switches Back to Republican Party
+February 2021: Return to the Republican Party

 In February 2021, weeks after Trump left office, Curtis Sliwa switched his registration back to the Republican Party.

-March 2021: Radio Program Hiatus
+March 2021: Radio Program Hiatus for Mayoral Candidacy

-In March 2021, Curtis Sliwa's radio program went on hiatus after he officially declared his candidacy for mayor.
+In March 2021, Curtis Sliwa's radio program went on hiatus after he declared his candidacy for mayor.

 November 2, 2021: Loss in Mayoral Election

-January 2023: Rodent Problem Solution
+January 2023: Rodent Problem Suggestion

 August 2023: Arrest at Anti-Immigration Rally

-In late August 2023, Curtis Sliwa and four other organizers were arrested after an anti-illegal immigration rally outside Gracie Mansion.
+In August 2023, Curtis Sliwa and four other organizers were arrested after an anti-illegal immigration rally outside Gracie Mansion.
 The Manhattan district attorney's office declined to prosecute.

-February 13, 2025: Announces Candidacy for Mayor
+February 13, 2025: Announcement of Mayoral Candidacy

-February 2025: Second Candidacy Announcement
+February 2025: Second Radio Program Hiatus